Last Updated on July 6, 2022 by Dave Farquhar

 After watching some 486 build videos, it became clear to me that optimizing DOS memory is a lost art.
 Yes, I made some boot menus and custom DOS boot disks in my day, but for power users, that was usually a last resort.
 Memory managers usually free up more than 600K of conventional memory so the overwhelming majority of DOS programs don’t need a special configuration.
 Here’s how to use them.

 The key is using HIMEM.SYS and EMM386.EXE in your config.sys with certain recommended parameters.
 These programs move device drivers and memory-resident utilities out of conventional memory to make room for memory-hungry DOS programs.
 Using HIMEM.SYS and EMM386.EXE is a bit of a lost art, so let’s see if we can un-lose it.

 What is a memory manager?

 DOS has several types of memory.
 Bill Gates is famously lampooned for his statement that 640K ought to be enough for anybody.
 He didn’t mean forever and ever when he said that.
 He was referring to the way IBM decided to lay out the memory for the original IBM PC.
 The Intel 8088 could address 1 megabyte of RAM, and IBM needed to save some of that space for the system itself.
-So IBM reserved 384K for the system and left 640K for user programs.
+So IBM reserved 384K for the system to use for I/O and ROM and left 640K for user programs.
 Considering the IBM PC originally shipped with as little as 16K of RAM, that seemed like a pretty reasonable way to divide things up.
 That’s all Gates was saying.